itaedel/Benefits-In-A-Click/index.md

 ## About the Project

-The goal of my project is to create a user-friendly platform where users can easily find and compare benefits without the hassle of navigating through multiple websites, saving valuable time and money for them.
+The goal of my project is to create a user-friendly platform where users can easily find and compare benefits without the hassle of navigating through multiple websites, saving valuable time and money.
 In this project, I developed web crawlers to collect information from various credit club websites and built a comprehensive, continuously updated database of benefits.
 I also created both the back-end and front-end of the website, ensuring it is easy to use with a sleek modern design.